-Dive deeper into this textbook in the next session of the Online Elementary Reading Academy, starting January 23, 2020.
+Dive deeper into this textbook in the Online Elementary Reading Academy.
+New session starts February 27.
 Over the course of seven sessions and 10 weeks, learn evidence-based practices, based on the science of reading, for improving reading instruction and increasing student achievement.

 The Online Elementary Reading Academy takes the best of CORE’s nationally acclaimed textbooks, Teaching Reading Sourcebook and Assessing Reading: Multiple Measures, and packages them into a facilitated, seven-session, asynchronous online course.
 The course teaches educators the essential components of reading instruction, based on the science of reading, with clear and explicit models immediately applicable in the classroom.
 Click here to preview the course for no cost.